ScottLogic/blog/_posts/2019-11-26-webassembly-on-the-blockchain.md

 title: WebAssembly on the Blockchain and JavaScript Smart Contracts
 date: 2019-11-26 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: WebAssembly, despite the name, is a universal runtime that is finding traction on a number of platforms beyond the web.
 In this blog post I explore just one example, the use of WebAssembly as a smart contract engine on the blockchain.
 This post looks at the creation of a simple meetup-style event with ticket allocation governed by a smart contract written in JavaScript.
 image: ceberhardt/assets/blockchain/finwasm-logo.png
 ---